Taking Care of Your Gemstones - A Simple Guide

 Always gently wipe off excess make-up and skin oils after wearing your jewelry.
-Use a nub free, 100% cotton cloth and gently wipe the piece clean using only the soft pads of your fingers.
+Use a nub free, 100% cotton cloth and gently wipe the piece clean.

-All organic gems should only be wiped with a soft cloth when cleaning them, pearls, corals, and ambers are examples of organic gems.
+All organic gems should only be wiped clean with a soft cloth; pearl, coral, and amber are examples of organic gems.

-A home ultrasonic cleaner should only be used with extreme caution and only by those who know how to use it and what gems you can use it on.
-For example it can be used with ruby, sapphire and amethyst, however it could damage gems such as emerald, turquoise, and pearl.
+A home ultrasonic cleaner should be used with extreme caution and only by those who know how and which gems it can be used on.
+For example it can be used with ruby, sapphire and amethyst, however, it could damage gems such as emerald, turquoise, and pearl.

-Storing GemstonesAlways store your Gem stones separately to avoid scratches from harder gems.
+Storing GemstonesAlways store your gemstones separately to avoid scratches from harder gems.
 If possible, store each piece in a separate box.
-Soft stones like lapis, malachite, turquoise, amber and opals can easily be scratched by pin stems and the edges of other jewelry.
-Protect these gemstones by wrapping them in jeweler's tissue and storing separately.
+Soft stones like lapis lazuli, malachite, turquoise, amber and opal can easily be scratched by pin stems and the edges of other jewelry.
+Protect these gemstones by wrapping them in jeweler's tissue and storing them separately.

-Sunlight and heatMake sure you store it out of direct sunlight because a lot of gemstones, like amethyst, citrine's, smoky quartz, can fade in sunlight.
+Sunlight and heatMake sure that gemstone jewelry is stored away from direct sunlight because a lot of gemstones, like amethyst, citrine and smoky quartz, can fade in sunlight.
 Opals also require extra special care.
-Don't put your opal ring on the window sill when washing your hands or the dishes, as strong sunlight can dry out the water in opals which could cause hazing or color change and always avoid heat.
-Pearls should also be treated with particular care as scratches, perfumes and household chemicals which can wear away the nacre or cause color change quite easily.
+It is not advisable to put an opal ring on the window sill when washing your hands or the dishes, since strong sunlight can dry out the water in opal, which can cause hazing or color change.
+Heat should also always be avoided with regard to opal.
+Pearls should also be treated with particular care, since scratches, perfumes and household chemicals can wear away the nacre or cause color change quite easily.
 Emerald gemstones should also never be stored near heat.

-Other ChemicalsBesides chlorine, bleach, denatured alcohol, turpentine, acetone, and ammonia can cause harm.
-These chemicals can dull or even pit the surface on softer gemstones.
-Petroleum based products can actually melt amber if allowed to remain on the stone and they can do significant damage to pearls.
-These Gemstones are soft and porous.
-Long-term exposure to chemicals such as hairspray, cosmetics, and perfume may damage these organic Gemstones, especially pearls.
+Other ChemicalsBesides chlorine, bleach, denatured alcohol, turpentine, acetone and ammonia can cause harm.
+These chemicals can dull or even pit the surface of softer gemstones.
+Petroleum-based products can actually melt amber if allowed to remain on the stone and they can do significant damage to pearls.
+These gemstones are soft and porous.
+Long-term exposure to chemicals such as hairspray, cosmetics, and perfume may damage such organic gemstones, especially pearls.

-ToothpasteNever use toothpasteor other abrasives to clean metal or stones.
-You will find countless websites that recommend toothpaste as a cleaner, but this is not an accepted practice by fine jewelers.
-Although the abrasives in toothpaste are great for your teeth, they can damage the surface of the metal requiring the skill of a professional to buff and refinish.
-Toothpaste will also scuff the surface on amber, lapis, turquoise and other soft stones resulting in the fine polish which was produced by the skilled lapidary to be permanently marred.
+ToothpasteNever use toothpaste or other abrasives to clean metal or stones.
+There are countless websites that recommend toothpaste as a cleaner, but this is not a practice that is accepted by fine jewelers.
+Although the abrasives in toothpaste are great for your teeth, they can damage the surface of the metal, requiring the skill of a professional to buff and refinish it.
+Toothpaste will also scuff the surface of amber, lapis, turquoise and other gemstones, resulting in the fine polish which was produced by the skilled lapidary being permanently marred.

 We hope you found this article useful and interesting.
 Why not email us with your thoughts or any questions?
 We always like to hear from our customers.